 Until 2008, one could find the four wax reliefs hanging in the sitting room of the sacristy in the Mdina Cathedral,.
 These works were covered with a coating of gesso, white and silver paint.
 The figures looked rough and lacked definition and detail.
 Archival research revealed that these reliefs were donated to the Mdina Cathedral prior to 1767.
 The painstaking restoration interventions carried out by Sante Guido and Guiseppe Mantella permitted the removal of the silver leaf coating and other layers beneath revealing their original splendour.
 During these works it was also discovered that, in the course of the years, these reliefs suffered from a number of unprofessional interventions.
 In fact, only 40 percent of the original work has survived.
 Melchiorre Cafà moulded figures and reliefs in clay or wax to enable him to develop and shape his ideas.
-Such reliefs were liable to remodeling and rescaling by the artist until a final version was reached thus permitting the actual sculpture.
+Such reliefs were liable to remodelling and re-scaling by the artist until a final version was reached thus permitting the actual sculpture.
 These four bozzetti at the Mdina Cathedral were definitely produced in Rome and probably arrived in Malta in May 1668 together with the artist’s personal belongings after his untimely death.

 The Wax Collection